 Note: This policy refers to programs sponsored by the Springfield Library Department, not to programs held at the Library by community groups.

 The Springfield City Library offers programs intended to further the Library’s mission.
-The library functions as an intellectual and cultural resource for the community.
+The library functions as an information, recreational, and cultural resource for the community.
 Programs are a means through which the public can share experiences, appreciate special interests, and exchange information.

-The Library will endeavor to include a broad spectrum of opinion and a variety of viewpoints in Library-initiated programs and exhibits.
-Community input to types and times of programs will strongly influence programming schedules and will be determined by mechanisms such as surveys, branch advisory committees, civic associations, and direct conversation with staff.
-Library sponsorship of a program does not constitute or imply an endorsement of its policies, beliefs, or program by any library personnel or by the Springfield Library Commission.
+The Library endeavors to include a broad spectrum of opinion and viewpoints in Library-initiated programs and exhibits.
+Community input strongly influences programming and is collected through surveys, civic associations, and direct conversations with staff.
+Library sponsorship of a program does not constitute or imply an endorsement of its content by any library personnel or by the Springfield Library Commission.

-Library programs will be offered at all locations throughout the city and may be offered at locations outside the library as well, such as visits to schools, community centers, information fairs, and housing complexes.
-The Library will endeavor to offer an equitable number of programs throughout the city, although factors such as staffing levels and size and existence of a programming room will influence the number and types of programs able to be offered.
+Library programs will be offered at all locations throughout the city and are at times offered at locations outside the library as well, such as visits to schools, community centers, information fairs, and housing complexes.
+The Library strives to offer an equitable number of programs throughout the city.
+Staffing levels and building size may affect the number and types of programs offered at any location.

 Every attempt will be made to accommodate all who wish to attend a program.
 However, when safety or the success of a program requires it, attendance may be limited.
 When limits must be established, attendance will be determined on a first come, first served basis, either with advanced registration or at the door.

 In some cases, the nature and success of a program may require a limited attendance based on age, especially programs intended for children and teens that are geared to their interests and developmental needs.
-In no case will attendance at a program be limited because the content of the program may be controversial.
+The Library will never limit program attendance due to topic.

 The library does not offer programs of a purely commercial nature.
-Library programs must have a special educational, informational, or cultural value to the community.
 Examples of programs that would be considered of a commercial nature include but are not limited to presentations offered for free but with the intention of soliciting future business.

-The library does not offer programs that support or oppose a specific religious conviction.
-Holiday programs may be offered.
+The library does not offer programs that support or oppose specific religious convictions.
+Seasonal programs may be offered.
 The Library will endeavor to provide programs that reflect the community’s diversity.